Italy battles surging coronavirus outbreak as cases rise over 100

 Fashion designer Giorgio Armani has said his fashion show scheduled to take place in Milan on Sunday would go ahead, but without any press or buyers present to prevent contagion, while four Serie A soccer matches were postponed across the north.

 Health authorities are struggling to work out how the outbreak started.
-The first cases were announced only on Friday and doctors do not know the source of the illness.
+The first cases were announced only on Friday and doctors do not know its source.

 Initial suspicion in Lombardy fell on a businessman recently returned from China, the epicentre of the new virus, but he has tested negative.
 In Veneto, doctors tested a group of eight Chinese visitors who had been to the town that was home to the first fatality, but again, they all tested negative.